Making a dollhouse needlepoint placemat

 In addition to a piece of 32 count silk gauze, each kit contains a colour block chart to count the design from, a suitable needle, Anchor stranded cotton (use one strand) and full instructions.

-This tutorial features the ‘Christmas Candles’ doll’s house placemat design, which can be seen in our Needlepoint Kit Store.
+This tutorial features the ‘Christmas Candles’ doll’s house placemat design.

 If you have never done miniature needlepoint before, start by reading the BASIC EQUIPMENT and NEEDLEPOINT STITCHES tutorials first, then come back to this page.